Engeniuseer/Comic-Style-Image-Generator/README.md

 # Comic-Style-Image-Generator

-Training and testing Pix2Pix GAN model to generate comic-style face images
+Training of the Pix2Pix GAN model to generate comic-style face images

 ### Results